rpaut03l/TS-01/AI/SD-M/AI-1-KRP-3.1/logical_agents_theory_guide.md

 | "Given rules, what's optimal?" | "What pattern of moves avoids death?" |
 | Score = evaluation metric | Reward = training signal |

-> 💡 **Kid-Friendly:** Percepts are like your 5 senses in the cave.
+> 💡 **Mind-Friendly:** Percepts are like your 5 senses in the cave.
 Stench = "I smell the monster!"
 Breeze = "I feel wind from a hole!"
 Glitter = "Ooh, shiny gold!"

 ---